Tribler/trustchain-superapp/detoks/README.md

 The [TorrentGossiper Class](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/TorrentGossiper.kt) is used to spread torrent files throughout the network.
 A random subset of torrents is selected and then sent to a random subset of peers.
 This happens every few seconds to ensure a good spread of torrents throughout the network.

-Next to the torrent it also shares the hopcount statistic.
-This statistic details how many hops a torrent was shared from its origin.
-This is a useful statistic for debugging, but it is also incorporated in one of the leeching and seeding strategies.

-### ProfileEntryGossiper

-The [ProfileEntryGossiper Class](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/ProfileEntryGossiper.kt) is used to spread profile metrics throughout the network.
-This is used to update peers on the profile data it has for a specific torrent.
-These statistics are used for the seeding and leeching strategies and/or for debugging.
+Next to the torrent, this class also distributes profile statistics throughout the network.
+Some of these are incorporated in one of the leeching and seeding strategies.
+This is used to update peers on the profile data it has for a specific video.
+Furthermore, some of these statistics are also used for the for debugging.

-Together with the identifier of the profile the shared metrics are:
+Together with the key and associated magnet link of the profile the shared metrics are:
+* `hopCount`: incremented on sending, this statistic details how many hops a torrent was shared from its origin.
 * `watchTime`: when received, update the average watch time of torrent on the network.
 * `duration`: when received, set duration of torrent if it was unknown.
 * `uploadDate`: when received, set upload date of torrent if it was unknown.